 1. Implement a Daily Cleaning Routine

-daily coffee machine cleaning routine for foodservice is the single most effective way to reduce long-term costs.
-Backflushing, wiping steam wands, and emptying drip trays takes 5–10 minutes per day but can cut emergency repair frequency by 40%.
+A daily routine of backflushing, wiping steam wands, and emptying drip trays takes 5–10 minutes per day but can cut emergency repair frequency by 40%.
+For small teams, see our

 2. Use Filtered Water